 The facility is being shut down this time because torrential rains caused flash flooding at the plant.
 The plant had spent the last four months on the shelf as the FDA investigated bacteria contamination in powdered infant formula.

-The Sturgis plant has recently become the focal point of public anger as an acute shortage of baby formula has plagued the U.S. The reopening of the plant two weeks ago was fast-tracked in a desperate effort to help alleviate the shortage, but now that will be on hold until the flood damage can be addressed.
+The Sturgis plant has recently become the focal point of public anger as an acute baby formula shortage has plagued the U.S. The reopening of the plant two weeks ago was fast-tracked in a desperate effort to help alleviate the shortage, but now that will be on hold until the flood damage can be addressed.

 July 13, 2022 Similac Recall Update

 Just as the embattled baby formula plant in Michigan is finally resuming operations, it is now being reported that a former Abbott employee filed a whistleblower complaint about the facility with OSHA back in February 2021.
 The complaint reported various concerns about the plant and claimed that records were being falsified.
-More significantly, it shows that federal authorities were on notice of the problems at the Sturgis, MI facility over a year before those conditions eventually led to a Similac recall and an acute shortage of baby formula.
+More significantly, it shows that federal authorities noticed the problems at the Sturgis, MI facility over a year before those conditions eventually led to a Similac recall and an acute shortage of baby formula.

 June 6, 2022 Similac Recall Update